harrisonlab/sclerotinia_sclerotiorum/Sylvain_sequences.md

-##Blasting to find 28S,18S,ITS,RPB2,HSP60,G3PDH and B-tubulin in S.subartica
+##Blasting to find regions of interest
+###28S,18S,ITS,RPB2,HSP60,G3PDH and B-tubulin
-###Files in analysis/blast_homology
+###Files stored in analysis/blast_homology

+###Only interested in S.subartica but worth running through with all genomes for future reference

 ```bash
 mkdir -p Sylvain_sequences